Charolas/PROJECT-SKYRIM/README.md

 Locations like Documents, Downloads, Desktop, or OneDrive are NOT fine.
 The best location would be `C:\SteamLibrary` if you have a single drive, or whichever Drive Letter you have on your main Games drive.
 Such a location is also called the "root of the drive."

 ### Clean Skyrim
 Start with a fresh install of [Skyrim Special Edition or Anniversary Edition](https://www.nexusmods.com/skyrimspecialedition).
 You should also clean up the Skyrim Special Edition folder in Documents/My Games/ by deleting its contents.
-Installing on an SSD is recommended but an HDD will work as well.

 ### Start Skyrim
 Start the game and exit once you're in the main menu.
 This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.